Praglu/dietitian-application-server/README.md

-# dietitian-aplication-server
+# DIETITIAN APPLICATION SERVER
-Main service containing API for frontend dietitian clients.
+Main service containing API for **Kolarstwo od Kuchni** frontend clients (Desktop, Mobile).

+## Application is still in progress!
+As long as docker is not configured it is **impossible** to start the server!

+### Instructions:
+Instruction still in progress.